frovedis/frovedis/doc/manual/python/ml/ridge_regression.md

 This module provides a client-server implementation, where the client application is a normal python program.
-The frovedis interface is almost same as Scikit-learn Ridge Regression interface, but it doesn't have any dependency with Scikit-learn.
+The frovedis interface is almost same as Scikit-learn Ridge interface, but it doesn't have any dependency with Scikit-learn.
 It can be used simply even if the system doesn't have Scikit-learn installed.
 Thus in this implementation, a python client can interact with a frovedis server sending the required python data for training at frovedis side.
 Python data is converted into frovedis compatible data internally and the python ML call is linked with the respective frovedis ML call to get the job done at frovedis server.

-Python side calls for Ridge Regression on the frovedis server.
+Python side calls for Ridge on the frovedis server.
 Once the training is completed with the input data at the frovedis server, it returns an abstract model with a unique model ID to the client python program.

 When prediction-like request would be made on the trained model, python program will send the same request to the frovedis server.
 After the request is served at the frovedis